 Not sure whether to choose the Ophena S or the Ophena S Pro?

-If you are a beginner, we recommend you to go with the standard version.
-If you ride on a higher level or are an advanced show jumper or cross country rider we recommend the Pro version.
+If you are a beginner, the standard version will be sufficient.
+If you ride on a higher level or are an advanced show jumper or cross country rider we recommend the Pro version instead.
 Below you will find a detailed comparison and some frequently asked questions.

 Detailed comparison Ophena S and Ophena S Pro